Last Updated on

 We are not only seeing a change in how people are purchasing products but we are also seeing a change in how business conduct business.

-As an artist, you have an opportunity to build an online store where you can sell your artwork and other products to people around the world.
+As an artist, you have an opportunity to build an online store where you can sell your artwork and other products and services to people around the world.

 You can own an art business website for about a cup of coffee a day.